 Profile: Joe Connor

-Joe left school in 1974 and enjoyed a successful career in engineering and design.
-He was always an early-adopter of all things technical.
-In 1982 Joe bought a Vic20 home computer and learnt to code.
-He wanted to understand how computers and software works.
-Joe says that's the secret:
+After leaving school in 1974 Joe started his career in engineering and design.
+As an early-adopter of all things technical, bought a Vic20 home computer in 1982 and learnt to code in assembler and BASIC which led to an understanding of how computer hardware and software works.
+Joe reckons that's the secret:

 Start early and learn from the ground up

-Joe says he's now a specialist in general knowledge!
-It seems like a contradiction but Joe explained:
+Joe asserts his formative experiences have made him a specialist in general knowledge - which seems like a contradiction but Joe explained:

-When I research new topics I spot the underlying principles and key facts fast.
+When researching new topics I spot the underlying principles and key facts fast.

-Joe is happy to bring those skills to ADDucation.
-In common with many men of a certain age he loves lists.
-Joe always has a bunch of new lists in progress and he also helps maintain existing lists.
+Joe enjoys sharing his expertise through ADDucation.
+In common with many men of a certain age he loves lists!
+Joe always has a new lists in progress and he also helps maintain ADDucation's existing lists.
 Thanks Joe!